THINGS NO ONE TELLS YOU ABOUT PARENTING A TEENAGE BOY

-I shared a post called “The things I want my son to know before he is a teenager” on Facebook and I had so many readers comment with what they would add to the list.
+I shared a post on Facebook about “The things I want my son to know before he is a teenager” and I had so many readers comment with what they would add to the list.
 From there, we took that advice about raising a teen boy (thanks to a lot of boys’ moms!) and used it to build today’s list of the things that no one tells you about parenting teenage sons…

 1. THEY NEED YOU TO LISTEN